An explanation of Mondrian's oeuvre by Michael Sciam

 1937-42

-In the course of the 1930s we move from a sharply defined and definite square (Fig. 1) placed in a state of dynamic equilibrium (Fig. 2) and finally a multiple variation of the square module in a state of becoming that has undergone total interpenetration with the lines and is expressed as a continuing variation on itself (Fig. 4):
+In the course of the 1930s we move from a sharply defined square (Fig. 1) placed in a state of dynamic equilibrium between two opposite rectangles (Fig. 2) to a square module in a state of becoming that has undergone total interpenetration with the lines and is expressed as a continuing variation of itself (Fig. 4):

 Composition B with Double Line, Yellow and Gray, 1932, Piet Mondrian